flipperdevices/flipperzero-firmware/README.md

 ## TODO

-* Read Blance and Card Info from TuLlave.
+* Read Blance and Card Info from TuLlave (**Done**).
-* Implement Reading state, and loading screen when communicating with TuLlave card.
-* Read History of transactions.
+* Implement TuLlave_Analyzer to read the Transaction History.

 ## Bugs

-* Flipper Zero freezes after second back on detect tullave.
+* Limit readings only for TuLlave.
+Other NFC-A Tags are read showing garbage in the main window.